ghc-proposals/ghc-proposals/principles.rst

 We urge proposers to resist the temptation to propose principles without an accompanying concrete change to GHC.
 Debating principles in the abstract does not seem a productive use of time, though it is possible to imagine exceptions.
 For example, the justification for the rejection of a proposal may be distilled into a new principle here.
+Accordingly, this document is not (and presumably never will be)
+comprehensive: it contains the articulated prinicples guiding GHC's development but lacks the unarticulated principles, which will be added over time.

 All principles in this document are linked back to the PR that introduce them, so that readers can learn the context in which they were written.